nylander/get_fasta_info/README.md

 #### Description:

-Program written in C. Will report number of sequences, min/max/average sequence lengths, and average read quality, as tab-delimited output.
+Program written in C. Distributed under the MIT license.

+Will report number of sequences, min/max/average sequence lengths, and average read quality, as tab-delimited output.
 Prints to both STDOUT and STDERR.
 Can read compressed (gzip) input files.